Zinier raises $90M to automate field service management – TechCrunch

 “Field service means everything that happens from work of origination, their scheduling and dispatching, matching the right person with the right task at the right location, and at the end, verifying the task.
 It’s a complex, manual and disparate system.
 It typically sees 20% of our client’s expenses.
 We are optimizing these processes with AI to help these clients become more efficient and save money,” said Dhar.

-Dhar declined to reveal all the major Zinier’s clients, but said some of the biggest players in the electricity and telecoms businesses work with the startup.
-40% of the startup’s clients today are based in the U.S., 40% is in Latin America, and the rest is in Asia Pacific.
+Dhar declined to reveal all the major Zinier clients, but said some of the biggest players in the electricity and telecoms businesses work with the startup.
+Indeed, 40% of the startup’s clients today are based in the U.S., 40% are in Latin America and the rest are in Asia Pacific.
 The startup said it works with Black & Veatch and Car-Sa, and maintains strategic partnerships with system integrators such as Capgemini and Tata Consultancy Services.

 Until two years ago, Zinier focused on the telecom industry, but has since expanded to serve energy and utility spaces.
 The fresh fund would help the startup double down its efforts in non-telecom industries, Dhar said.